Okapi: Etymology and taxonomy

 Although the okapi was unknown to the Western world until the 20th century, it may have been depicted since the early fifth century BCE on the façade of the Apadana at Persepolis, a gift from the Ethiopian procession to the Achaemenid kingdom.

 For years, Europeans in Africa had heard of an animal that they came to call the African unicorn.
-The animal was brought to prominent European attention by speculation on its existence found in press reports covering Henry Morton Stanley's journeys in 1887.
+It was brought to prominent European attention by speculation on its existence found in press reports covering Henry Morton Stanley's journeys in 1887.
 In his travelogue of exploring the Congo, Stanley mentioned a kind of donkey that the natives called the atti, which scholars later identified as the okapi.

 When the British special commissioner in Uganda, Sir Harry Johnston, discovered some Pygmy inhabitants of the Congo being abducted by a showman for exhibition, he rescued them and promised to return them to their homes.
 The Pygmies fed Johnston's curiosity about the animal mentioned in Stanley's book.
 Johnston was puzzled by the okapi tracks the natives showed him; while he had expected to be on the trail of some sort of forest-dwelling horse, the tracks were of a cloven-hoofed beast.

 Though Johnston did not see an okapi himself, he did manage to obtain pieces of striped skin and eventually a skull.
 From this skull, the okapi was correctly classified as a relative of the giraffe; in 1901, the species was formally recognized as Okapia johnstoni.

 Okapia johnstoni was first described as Equus johnstoni by English zoologist Philip Lutley Sclater in 1901.
 The generic name Okapia derives either from the Mbuba name okapi or the related Lese Karo name o'api, while the specific name (johnstoni) is in recognition of Johnston, who first acquired an okapi specimen for science from the Ituri Forest.

 In 1901, Sclater presented a painting of the okapi before the Zoological Society of London that depicted its physical features with some clarity.
 Much confusion arose regarding the taxonomical status of this newly discovered animal.
 Sir Harry Johnston himself called it a Helladotherium, or a relative of other extinct giraffids.
 Based on the description of the okapi by Pygmies, who referred to it as a "horse", Sclater named the species Equus johnstoni.
 Subsequently, zoologist Ray Lankester declared that the okapi represented an unknown genus of the Giraffidae, which he placed in its own genus, Okapia, and assigned the name Okapia johnstoni to the species.

 In 1902, Swiss zoologist Charles Immanuel Forsyth Major suggested the inclusion of O. johnstoni in the extinct giraffid subfamily Palaeotraginae.
 However, the species was placed in its own subfamily Okapiinae, by Swedish palaeontologist Birger Bohlin in 1926, mainly due to the lack of a cingulum, a major feature of the palaeotragids.
 In 1986, Okapia was finally established as a sister genus of Giraffa on the basis of cladistic analysis.
 The two genera together with Palaeotragus constitute the tribe Giraffini.